-As always, we are looking for a user-friendly workflow, high-quality content, sensible lesson plans, and a clear progression path.
+As always, I’m looking for a user-friendly workflow, high-quality content, sensible lesson plans, and a clear progression path.
 Let’s see what Playground Sessions has to offer.

-Playground Sessions has a few glitches and slight issues, like every other platform we’ve tested.
-But, in the area we value most (a clear progression path), Playground Sessions delivers more than any other.
+Playground Sessions has a few glitches and slight issues, like every other platform I’ve tested.
+But, in the area I value most (a clear progression path), Playground Sessions delivers more than any other.

 Most platforms allow you to access some free content before signing up for a paid account or a free trial, but Playground Sessions is slightly different.

 Playground Sessions doesn’t provide a web/browser version (I’ll get into that below); you have to do everything through the app.
 The only content you can access through the website before downloading the app is the songs.
 You can view one page of sheet music per song, listen to it with or without a backing track, and have the option to purchase it for $4.99.

 Now, you have two options: you can view, listen to, and learn single pages of music on the website to get an idea of what’s on offer, or, you can purchase sheet music, download the free app, and turn any purchased sheet music into an interactive learning experience.

 As far as free material goes, none of that sounds too impressive, but here’s where it gets different.
 Playground Sessions offers a 14-day free trial without a credit card.
 Some platforms offer free trials after adding your credit card details, and some even charge immediately with a money-back guarantee.

 I encourage all platforms to remove the need for a credit card until signing up for a paid subscription; it just puts off potential subscribers.

 I’d typically talk about free trials in the pricing section below, but since you get two weeks of all-access without a credit card or obligation to subscribe later, everything is free, and I love it.